ssbsukirat/medicine/Gastroenterology/Pancreatic/Acute Pancreatitis.md

 		- Rising BUN in hospital
 			- has higher mortality
 			- repeated volume challenge with 2L crystalloid
+			- increase fluid rate by 1.5ml/kg/hour
 		- Fall in hematocrit and BUN in 12-24h is sign of adequate fluids
+- Assessment of Severity
+	- BISAP (Bedside Index of Severity in Acute Pancreatitis)
+		- in first 24h
+		- BUN >25mg/dl
+		- GCS <15
+		- SIRS
+		- age >60
+		- Pleural effusion on radiography
+		- 3 or more have higher mortality
+	- hematocrit >44 or BUN >22 at admission have more severe acute pancreatitis
+	- If SIRS absent in 1st 24h, unlikely to develop necrosis or organ failure